-Toy Poodle Exercise Needs: Activity & Fitness Guide
+Toy Poodle exercise & Fitness Guide

 How much exercise does a Toy Poodle need?
 Activity recommendations for this small moderate-energy toy breed.

-The Toy Poodle needs 30–60 minutes of exercise daily.
+Daily exercise daily.
 Moderate daily exercise keeps your Toy Poodle healthy and mentally satisfied.

 Genetic Health Considerations: The Toy Poodle breed has documented susceptibility to luxating patella, progressive retinal atrophy, Legg-Calve-Perthes.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.